maxrchung/neck-to-neck/README.md

 # Neck to Neck

 Neck to Neck is a 2D platformer where you guide 2 heads to the top of the level.
 The heads are connected by a stretchable neck and constrained by its length.
-You can either play solo or set up a server to play 2 player LAN.
+You can either play solo or set up a server to play a 2 player LAN game.
 The game is loosely based on Japanese myths and storytelling.

 ## Starting a 2 player LAN game